nhihoang-data/Bellabeat-Case-Study-Analysis/README.md

 ![Weekend Trend](images/Device_Usage_Heat_Map.png)

-Finding 1: The "Weekend Fade" (Inconsistent Engagement)
+Finding 1: The "Weekend Trend" (Inconsistent Engagement)

 - Data analysis shows a significant drop-off in device usage and data logging as the week progresses.